Molecular-Nanophotonics/TrackerLab/README.md

 If all required packages are installed properly you should see something similar to:
 ![Screenshot](https://github.com/Molecular-Nanophotonics/TrackerLab/blob/master/Resources/Screenshot.PNG)

-To get started, click `Select...` or `Add...` to select a set of `*_movie.tdms` files.
+To get started, click `Select...` to select a set of `*_movie.tdms` files.
 At present, the software supports our custom TDMS files (`*_movie.tdms`) and stacked TIFF files for general use.
-Use `Add...` and `Remove` add and remove files from the file list.
+Use `Add...` and `Remove` to add and remove files from the file list.
 The file dialog as well as the file list supports multiple file selection.
-The displayed file is marked with black dot and can be selected via double-click.
+The displayed file is marked with black dot and can be selected by double-clicking.
+The left graph shows the raw image and the right graph the process image with the overlay.

-In the pre-processing panel a media filter and a circular mask can be applied to the images.
+In the pre-processing panel a media filter and a circular mask can be applied to the image.

 In the tracking tab the tracking method and the parameters can be selected.

-To pcoess all files in the `Start` tp process .
-Depending on the selected Setting the tracking data will be stored as DataFrame in a `*_features.h5` HDF5 file along with some metadata.
+To process all files in the file list click `Start`.
+Depending on the `Settings` the tracking data will be stored as `*_features.h5` HDF5 file or as `*_features.csv` CSV file.

 ## Jupyter Notebooks